Engineering All-Risk Insurance hero background

 • But what if, you could do all this and much more by right-clicking only once?
 Policywings is the platform for all your insurance-related problems.
 Visit the website today.

-EAR Insurance Tip from PolicyWings
+EAR Insurance Tip from Policywings

 Engineering projects involving heavy machinery installation should always have both EAR and machinery breakdown insurance.
 EAR covers risks during installation while machinery breakdown covers post-installation failures.
 Make sure the sum insured includes the full value of machinery, installation costs, and civil works involved in the project.